JayHartzell/note_utility/README.md

   - **Date match**
     - Select notes created within a specific date range
-    - Use start date, end date, or both to define the range
     - Dates are inclusive (notes created on the boundary dates are included)

 - Choose what to do with matches: